evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 ## Alternatives

-There's obviously no need to use the provided ``bdd`` framework if you don't want to.
+There's obviously no need to use the provided testing primitives if you don't want to.
 Any standard Lua testing framework, such as [busted](https://github.com/Olivine-Labs/busted) or [LuaUnit](https://luarocks.org/modules/bluebird75/luaunit), should work as long as it only uses Lua 5.1 and [supported Lua 5.2 features](https://luajit.org/extensions.html).
 You could even create your own test runner, or use a native (C/C++) framework via LuaJIT's [foreign function interface (FFI)](https://luajit.org/ext_ffi.html).

-However, only the ``bdd`` library is officially maintained.
-It's guaranteed to see updates when changes to the runtime and the environment necessitate it, while all other solutions are likely to require some maintenance on your part.
+However, the builtins described here are "officially" maintained.
+They're guaranteed to see updates when changes to the runtime and the environment necessitate it, while all other solutions are likely to require maintenance on your part.

-If you're unhappy with ``bdd``, please consider opening an issue or otherwise giving feedback to help make it better!
+If you're unhappy with the framework, please open an issue or otherwise give feedback to help make it better!